Inogen Portable Oxygen Concentrators: Devices and Pricing

 Inogen Products and Pricing

-As of April 2025, Inogen sells three oxygen concentrators, two portable ones and one stationary model.
-The concentrators range in price from about $1,700 to $3,300.
-(Inogen also offers the One G5, a portable system available to rent.
-Very little information is available about it, however, so I won’t be covering it below.)
-In addition to the individual oxygenators, there are also what the company calls Freedom Bundles, which combine a home concentrator and portable concentrator for around $4,250 to $5,300.
+As of 2026, Inogen sells three oxygen concentrators, two portable ones and one stationary model.
+The concentrators range in price from about $1,700 to $2,800.
+In addition to the individual oxygenators, there are also what the company calls Freedom Bundles, which combine a home concentrator and portable concentrator for $4,370 to $5,395, depending on the model and warranty term you choose.

 Inogen System Pricing